Head of Department: Mr S Kirk

 A Levels: Years 12 and 13

-Entry requirement: Good general GCSE grades, including a minimum grade B or a 6 in a Design and Technology subject.
+Entry requirement: GCSE grade 6 in a Design and Technology subject.

 Design Technology A Level Course Starting Sept 2017